thymeleaf/thymeleaf-docs/docs/tutorials/3.0/usingthymeleaf.md

 So far we have worked for our Grocery Store with templates done the *usual way*, with logic being inserted into our templates in the form of attributes.

-But Thymeleaf also allows us to completely *decouple* the template's markup from its logic, allowing the creation of **completely logic-less markup templates** in the `HTML` and `XML` template modes.
+But Thymeleaf also allows us to completely *decouple* the template markup from its logic, allowing the creation of **completely logic-less markup templates** in the `HTML` and `XML` template modes.